Schmeichel, Wright among six new inductees to Premier League's Hall of Fame

-Former Manchester United goalkeeper Peter Schmeichel and ex Arsenal striker Ian Wright are among six ex-players who have been inducted into the Premier League's Hall of Fame, the league said on Thursday.
+Former Manchester United goalkeeper Peter Schmeichel and ex-Arsenal striker Ian Wright are among six people who have been inducted into the Premier League's Hall of Fame, the league said on Thursday (Apr 21).

 Schmeichel and Wright join former Manchester City players Sergio Aguero and Vincent Kompany, as well as Chelsea's Didier Drogba and United's Paul Scholes.